How is lvl manufactured

 The rotary cut means the length of planks is not restricted to the length of the log, and so a variety of sizes are available.
 This manufacturing process is efficient, generating a high volume of timber per single log.
 The outcome is sustainable and low-cost timber for the general public.

 LVL timber is also fire resistant with its high density meaning only the outer layer chars.
 It is another barrier of protection to inner layers whilst the strength is retained.
+This buys valuable time in the event of an evacuation.

 Because of its design, LVL wood is free of warps and splits.
 The lumber is not likely to warp or shrink from exposure to the elements.
 Also, it will not rot either, however, both of these benefits require adequate storing conditions.